 Know Before You Go

-The East Board Top is open Wednesday through Sunday in the summer and fall and offers train rides aboard vintage passenger cars and cabooses.
+The East Broad Top is open Wednesday through Sunday in the summer and fall and offers train rides aboard vintage passenger cars and cabooses.
 It also offers tours of its rail yard and shop complex where visitors can watch workers restore the old trains.